 Natural language processing

-Natural Language Processing (NLP) enables computers to accurately recognise, interpret, and even produce human language and speech.
+You may also wonder “how does artificial intelligence work in Siri?” and the answer is Natural Language Processing (NLP).
+NLP enables computers to accurately recognise, interpret, and even produce human language and speech.
 Ultimately, its primary objective is to streamline interaction with the machines we use on a day-to-day basis by teaching computers to understand our languages and provide logical and helpful responses.
-An example of NLP in action includes the Skype Translator feature, which enables users to talk in their native tongues with the output translation provided in real time.
+Another example of NLP in action is the Skype Translator feature, which enables users to talk in their native tongues with the translation provided in real time.

 Computer vision is an integral part of artificial intelligence that enables computers to derive information from digital images.
 The technique implements both deep learning and pattern identification to reliably interpret graphs, tables, pictures and other content within documents and videos.
 Computer vision is already revolutionising the healthcare sector today as it may be employed to evaluate x-rays and detect cancer in MRI scans.